Tumblr: Discontinued features

-Paid content

 On July 21, 2021, Tumblr launched Post+ for some beta users, allowing bloggers to monetize their content.
+Post+ was removed in January 2024 due to low usage.

+At the end of 2022, Tumblr announced a livestreaming service called Tumblr Live.
+Tumblr Live was an adapted version of The Meet Group's product Livebox.
+In 2024, Tumblr announced that they would be discontinuing Tumblr Live as of January 24, with options for users to migrate to MeetMe.

+A feature that allowed users to tip small amounts of money to other users, introduced in February 2022, was removed on June 1, 2024 due to low usage.

 Usage

 Tumblr has been noted for the socially progressive views of its users.
 In 2011, the service was most popular with the teen and college-aged user segments with half of Tumblr's visitor base being under the age of 25.
 In April 2013, the website received more than 13 billion global page views.

-User activity, measured by the number of blog posts each day, peaked at over 100 million in early 2014 and declined in each of the next three years, to approximately 30 million by October 2018.
+User activity, measured by the number of blog posts per quarter, peaked at over 100 million in early 2014 and declined in each of the next three years, to approximately 30 million by October 2018.

 As of May 2019, Tumblr hosted over 465 million blogs and more than 172 billion posts in total with over 21 million posts created on the site each day.